 COVID 19 Related Penalty Waiver Requests

-IF YOU WERE UNABLE TO PAY YOUR 2ND INSTALLMENT OF YOUR 2019-2020 PROPERTY TAXES AND WERE DIRECTLY IMPACTED EITHER FINANCIALLY OR PHYSICALLY BY THE COVID 19 PANDEMIC, YOU MAY BE ELIGIBLE TO APPLY FOR A WAIVER OF PENALTIES.
+IF YOU WERE UNABLE TO PAY A PROPERTY TAX BILL WITH DUE DATES BEGINNING MARCH 31, 2020 OR LATER AND WERE DIRECTLY IMPACTED EITHER FINANCIALLY OR PHYSICALLY BY THE COVID 19 PANDEMIC, YOU MAY BE ELIGIBLE TO APPLY FOR A WAIVER OF PENALTIES.

 We understand and share the public’s anxiety and concern about the impacts of the COVID-19 pandemic.
 The Nevada County Tax Collector’s Office has a long history of working with taxpayers in times of emergency and disaster, including the recent public safety power shut-offs, wildfires and floods.
 The best way to provide relief for situation's beyond taxpayer control, is to provide penalty waivers to taxpayers who have been directly impacted by these unprecedented circumstances.
 Current Revenue & Taxation Code does not allow waivers that are the result of a financial hardship.
 Because of this, the Governor has issued an Executive Order that lawfully allows tax collectors around the State to do so in light of COVID-19 if you meet the following qualifications:

 1) The property for which taxes were not paid is either: